-The picco range of mechanical autoinjectors targets key unmet needs in this increasingly important sector.
+The picco range of mechanical autoinjectors is one such platform that targets key unmet needs in this increasingly important sector.

-Designed as a platform device with very few components, picco is a simple, robust and fully featured autoinjector.
+Designed as a best in class device with very few components, picco is a simple, robust and fully featured autoinjector.
 With an exceptionally compact form factor, it is customisable to address the needs of a wide range of applications, dose volume sizes, drug viscosities and user populations.

 BD Libertas™ is a pre-filled wearable injector for self-administration of large volume and high viscosity drugs that cannot be delivered with autoinjectors.